-Voters in France, which held a presidential election on Sunday, April 23, 2017, returned to the polls on Sunday, May 7 for a presidential runoff vote.
+Voters in France, which held a presidential election on Sunday, April 23, 2017, and a presidential runoff vote on May 7, 2017, returned to the polls for a legislative election held on June 11 and 18, 2017.
 An overview of the French electoral system is presented here.

 National- and regional-level results are available here for the following presidential and legislative elections: